 As I see it, there is a new business model evolving out of free sharing (when done with integrity and not the “used car salesman” approach).

 Find a hosting company.
-While you may have bought your domain from GoDaddy or some other provider, you can host it through many other providers.
-Bluehost is highly thought of.
+While you may have bought your domain from a registrar, you can host it through many other providers.

 Choose a blogging platform.
 WordPress is the most popular.
 Honestly, you don’t need to know programming or be really technical.
 Wordpress allows you to easily click a button and customize the way you want your blog to look.
 Take a look at some popular layouts/designs here WordPress theme.